18 Ways to Use Mason Jars in the Kitchen

 I like to keep all my baking supplies in a basket on my open kitchen shelving.
 Whenever baking day rolls around, the entire basket can be pull down and things are easy to access.

-Use 4: Store Your Dried Nuts & Fruit in a Mason Jar
+Use 4: Store Dried Nuts & Fruit in a Mason Jars

 Mason jars make excellent storage containers for dried fruit, nuts and seeds.
 Whether you keep these items on the pantry shelf or pop them into the freezer to keep things fresh for longer, lidded mason jars are an excellent choice.

 Because fresh-milled flour turns rancid rather quickly, I like to keep the extras in my freezer.
-Nothing holds flour better than a large jar and nothing keeps flour fresh like a freezer!
+Nothing holds flour better than a large jar with an old canning lid, and nothing keeps flour fresh like a freezer!

-Use 6: Wide Mouth Jars as a Butter Dish
+Use 6: Turn Wide Mouth Jars into a Butter Dish

 Want to feel more "countrified?"
 Keep your butter in a small, wide mouth jar (this one holds 1 C).
 Top the jar with wide mouth glass lid (you can find one on Etsy) and the two paired together give a result that is quite charming!